-About the ASA Demo DB and the Database painter
+About database data sources and the Database painter

 In many organizations, database specialists maintain the database.
 If this is true in your organization, you might not need to create and maintain tables within the database.
 However, to take full advantage of PocketBuilder, you should know how to work with databases.